Gate Freezing Method for Gradient-Free Variational Quantum Algorithms in Circuit Optimization: Abstract

 \section{Abstract}

-Parameterized quantum circuits (PQCs) are pivotal components of variational quantum algorithms (VQAs), which represent a promising pathway to quantum advantage in noisy intermediate-scale quantum (NISQ) devices.
-PQCs enable flexible encoding of quantum information through tunable quantum gates and have been successfully applied across domains such as quantum chemistry, combinatorial optimization, and quantum machine learning.
-Despite their potential, PQC performance on NISQ hardware is hindered by noise, decoherence, and the presence of barren plateaus, which can impede gradient-based optimization.
-To address these limitations, we propose novel methods for improving gradient-free optimizers \verb|Rotosolve|, \verb|Fraxis|, and \verb|FQS|, incorporating information from previous parameter iterations.
-Our approach conserves computational resources by reallocating optimization efforts toward poorly optimized gates, leading to improved convergence.
-The experimental results demonstrate that our techniques consistently improve the performance of various optimizers, contributing to more robust and efficient PQC optimization.
+Parameterized quantum circuits (PQCs) are pivotal components of variational quantum algorithms (VQAs) that enable flexible encoding of quantum information through tunable quantum gates and have been successfully applied across domains such as quantum chemistry, combinatorial optimization, and quantum machine learning.
+Despite their potential, PQC performance on real quantum hardware is hindered by noise, decoherence, and the presence of barren plateaus, which can impede optimization.
+We propose novel methods to improve gradient-free optimizers \verb|Rotosolve|, \verb|Fraxis|, and \verb|FQS|, incorporating information from previous parameter iterations.
+Our approach conserves computational resources by reallocating the optimization effort toward poorly optimized gates, thereby often improving convergence in the considered regimes.
+The greatest improvements are observed for \verb|Rotosolve| and \verb|Fraxis|, while the improvements for \verb|FQS| are smaller and problem dependent.
+These methods are not intended to mitigate the barren plateaus, but rather to improve resource allocation within existing gradient-free optimizers.